windviki/vBookmarks/donation/donation.md

 Want to show your love & support?

-Donate via Wechat/Alipay, Paypal or Bitcoin/ETH.
+Donate via Wechat/Alipay, or Paypal.

 ---
 ## Wechat or Alipay